spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 # Algorithm Overview

-One  and motion planning.
+This year we added a lot more motion planning to our algorithm.
 Our code processes the camera image and uses it to find the position of the walls relative to the car and the position of the pillars.
 Using this information, we can figure out where we are supposed to go next and steer accordingly.

 The main consideration for our algorithm is to balance localization accuracy and speed.
 For localization accuracy, our target is to know which section we are in, and how far away the walls and pillars are.
-We need to know which section we are in to count how many laps we have completed, and to know when to U-turn.
+We need to know which section we are in to count how many laps we have completed and to know when to U-turn.
 We need to know how far away the car is from walls and pillars for collision avoidance.

 For motion planning, our controller finds a waypoint based on the pillar position and wall position, and the car will steer toward the waypoint.
 The waypoint will be updated every iteration.
 For the U-turn, the car will turn around the first pillar in the section.